kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/wrap-up.md

 # Wrap up

+*Estimated 5 minutes*

 ---
+## Key Takeways From This Week's Lesson

+## How was this lesson?

 ## Reading List

-The content in this week’s lesson utilizes the following core sources:
+Here are all the readings that were part of this week's lesson:

 - Carden, L., & Wood, W. (2018).
 Habit formation and change. *Current opinion in behavioral sciences*, *20*, 117-122. [https://dornsife.usc.edu/assets/sites/545/docs/Carden.Wood.2018.pdf](https://dornsife.usc.edu/assets/sites/545/docs/Carden.Wood.2018.pdf)
 - University of Waterloo.
 Self-Directed Learning: A Four-Step Process. [[https://uwaterloo.ca/centre-for-teaching-excellence/teaching-resources/teaching-tips/tips-students/self-directed-learning/self-directed-learning-four-step-process#:~:text=Signs of readiness for self,-evaluation and self-reflection.]](https://uwaterloo.ca/centre-for-teaching-excellence/teaching-resources/teaching-tips/tips-students/self-directed-learning/self-directed-learning-four-step-process#:~:text=Signs%20of%20readiness%20for%20self,%2Devaluation%20and%20self%2Dreflection.%5D)